proto-aiken-13/tp/docs/UserGuide.md

 <a name="quick-start"></a>
 ## Quick start

 Step 1 : Ensure you have downloaded Java version 11 or above in your computer.

-Here are the steps on how to download [Java](https://www.oracle.com/java/technologies/downloads/#java11).
+*Pro Tips:*
+- **Unsure about what version of Java you have?** You can check what version you have in this [link](https://economictimes.indiatimes.com/news/international/us/which-version-of-java-are-you-using-in-windows-10-11-heres-how-to-check-it/articleshow/101438400.cms)
+- Otherwise, you can download the **latest version** of Java using this [link](https://www.oracle.com/java/technologies/downloads/#java11).

 Step 2 : Navigate to our [website](https://github.com/AY2324S1-CS2103T-T12-1/tp/releases/tag/v1.3.trial) and download the latest JAR file.
 ![Step 2](images/download1.png)